 2. Excess loss of chlorophyll can also be attributed to the falling of the leaves.

-3. Hormonal change can also occur in deciduous trees due to excess secretion of abscisic acid, which stimulates the process of abscission.
+3. Hormonal change can also occur in deciduous trees due to the excess secretion of abscisic acid, which stimulates the process of abscission.

 The abscission zone is also called the separation zone.
 It is formed at the base of the petiole.
 It is composed of a top layer and a bottom layer.
 The cells in the top layer have weak cell walls.
 The bottom layer expands in winter and breaks the cell walls of the top layer.
 This results in the shedding of leaves.